 How to get to Flores, Guatemala

-Often Flores is either the first or the last stop on the Guatemalan itinerary, mostly due to its proximity to the Mexican border.
-Many travellers would carry on their travels toward Mexico or would make it the first stop in Guatemala after crossing the border.
+Flores is often either the first or the last stop on many travellers’ Guatemalan itineraries, mostly due to its proximity to the Mexican border.
+Many travellers would carry on toward Mexico or would make it the first stop in Guatemala after crossing the border.

 To get to Flores from Antigua, I recommend booking a direct shuttle.
 This is the most popular way of getting to Flores from Antigua; however, the journey takes around 9 to 10 hours.
 The cheaper option is to board an overnight bus and arrive in Flores in the morning.
 An overnight bus is a good option if you don’t have much time to spend in Flores and the busses are very comfortable.
 The bus will stop at the bus station just outside of Flores island (Santa Elena).
 From there you can take a tuk-tuk to Flores Island.

 You can also get to Tikal from Rio Dulce if you are exploring this part of Guatemala or travelling from Honduras or Belize.
 It is very straightforward to get to Tikal from Rio Dulce.
-Just book a shuttle from there (around Q175), and around 5 hours later, it will drop you right in front of your hotel in Flores.
+Just book a shuttle from there (between Q175 and Q225), and around 5 hours later, it will drop you right in front of your hotel in Flores.
+You can also check out the options on the GuateGo website.

 I would say that apart from the overnight bus from Antigua, the best way to get to Flores from any other destination in Guatemala is by booking a direct shuttle.
 The roads leading to Flores are among mountains.
 It takes pretty long to get there, and changing busses or hopping on a chicken bus can be adventurous yet very tiresome and might take forever.